Among Us: Language of Conspiracy Theorists on Mainstream Reddit

-The first study aims to assess the presence of the ``conspiratorial mindset'' in online users.
-To operationalize this construct, we evaluate the ability of a machine-learned model to distinguish between the language of users active in the \rconsp subreddit and that of users who have not engaged with \rconsp, based on their language use within \emph{mainstream subreddits}.
+We operationalize our research question by evaluating the ability of a Random Forest model to distinguish between the linguistic features of users active in the \rconsp subreddit and those of users who have not engaged with \rconsp, based on their language use within \emph{mainstream subreddits}.
 Given the structured and interpretable nature of our feature space, Random Forests provide a robust modeling approach~\cite{haddouchi2024survey}.
 Moreover, our objective in this study is not to build a high-performance classifier per se, but to use the classifier as a proxy to measure the distinguishability of language.

-The rationale behind this procedure is grounded in prior literature.
-Several studies suggest that conspiracy theorists are influenced by a ``conspiratorial mindset'', a psychological predisposition to interpret the events happening in the world as the result of hidden machinations orchestrated by secret, malicious entities~\cite{sutton_conspiracy_2020}.
-The presence of this mindset is tied with the concept of the ``Monological World View'' \cite{sutton201414, swami2011conspiracist}, which suggests that believers in conspiracy theories perceive events in their lives through a markedly different lens compared to other individuals.
-This worldview, a defining feature of conspiracy theorists, is thought to pervade all aspects of their lives, leading us to hypothesize that it also manifests in their linguistic patterns.
+The rationale behind this procedure is grounded in prior literature: several studies suggest that conspiracy theorists are influenced by a ``conspiratorial mindset'', a psychological predisposition to interpret the events happening in the world as the result of hidden machinations orchestrated by secret, malicious entities~\cite{sutton_conspiracy_2020}.
+The presence of this mindset is tied with the concept of the ``Monological World View''~\cite{sutton201414, swami2011conspiracist}, which suggests that believers in conspiracy theories perceive events in their lives through a markedly different lens compared to other individuals.
+This worldview, a defining feature of conspiracy theorists, is thought to pervade all aspects of their lives~\cite{miani_interconnectedness_2022}, leading us to hypothesize that it can also manifest in their linguistic patterns.
 Though we can not prove that the online users under study possess this type of mindset, our work offers meaningful support to this hypothesis.